A reliable order-statistics-based approximate nearest neighbor search algorithm: ANN search based on order statistics

 Of course, after sorting, the components are not identically distributed anymore, and certainly not independent on one another.
-Given the probability density function (pdf) of the original components, we can easily compute the pdf's of the sorted components.
-Let $V_i$ be the $i$-th sorted component, such that $|V_i| \geq |V_{i+1}|$, with $|\cdot|$ indicating modulus. $|V_1|$ is smaller than a given value $x$ only if all the $|X_i|'s$ are smaller than $x$.
-Likewise, $|V_i|$ is smaller than $x$ only if {\em at least} $K \minus i \plus 1$ of the $|X_i|'s$ are.
-Due to the independence of the $X_i's$, we can therefore write
+Given the probability density function (pdf) of the original components, $f_X(x)$, we can easily compute the pdf of the sorted components.
+Let $A_i=|X_i|$ be the absolute value of the $i$-th component, and $A_{(i)}$ the $i$-th component of the sorted vector of absolute values, such that $A_{(i)} \geq A_{(i+1)}$.
+Note that $A_{(1)}$ is smaller than a given value $x$ only if all the $A_i's$ are.
+Likewise, $A_{(i)}$ is smaller than $x$ only if {\em at least} $K \minus i \plus 1$ of the $A_i's$ are.
+Based on such observations, and due to the independence of the $A_i's$, we can compute the marginal pdf of the sorted absolute values (see (\ref{eq:OS_pdf_1}), Appendix A)

-with $F(\cdot)$ denoting cumulative distribution function (CDF).
-Given the CDF of $|V_i|$, we readily obtain $f_{V_i}(x)$ by differentiation and invoking symmetry.
+where $F(\cdot)$ denotes cumulative distribution function (CDF).
+Then, given (\ref{eq:OS_modulus_pdf}), we readily obtain the pdf of the original components after sorting them by decreasing magnitude.

 In our example, the components are standard Gaussian, with CDF expressed in terms of the $Q$-function \cite{Papoulis2002} as $F_{X_i}(x)=1-Q(x)$.
-Therefore, $F_{|X_i|}(x) = 1-2Q(x)$ and (\ref{eq:generic_OS_CDF}) can be explicited as

-For the case $K$=8, Fig.\ref{fig:Gaussian_OS_pdf} shows the resulting pdf's, which are very different from one another.
+For the case $K$=8, Fig.\ref{fig:Gaussian_OS_pdf} shows the pdf of all components, which are very different from one another.
 The first components (top) have a much larger variance than the last ones, holding most of the vector energy.
-Therefore, they weigh heavily in the computation of the Euclidean distance w.r.t. a given query, while the last ones are almost negligible.
+Therefore, they impact heavily in the computation of the Euclidean distance w.r.t. a given query, while the last ones are almost negligible.
 Moreover, the largest components are markedly bimodal, with modes growing farther apart as $K$ grows.

 This figure provides, therefore, some more insight into the rationale of our approach.
 We are trying to classify vectors beforehand, in a sensible way, to reduce the search space.
 Doing this by taking into account {\em all} components with equal importance would be impractical (or infeasible) as $K$ grows large, and not much reliable, because most components are scarcely informative.
 Therefore, we focus only on the largest components, those holding most of the energy and of the information content, obtaining a much smaller (and tunable) number of classes and, eventually, some stronger guarantee that the NN will indeed belong to the same profile as the query.
 As a matter of fact, we chose the name ``profile'' for analogy with the actions naturally taken to identify a person based on a summary description, focusing on the most prominent features, {\it ``...he had the most unusual nose...'', ``...she had a curious accent...''}, to reduce the search space while preserving accuracy.
 Given the profile, and assuming the NN is actually found in that class, the analysis of signs restricts the search very reliably on the cone of interest.
 In fact, since the largest components have such a strongly bimodal distribution, it is very unlikely that the smallest components cause a cone switch.